 All staff are trained in Positive Behavioural Support that together with guided therapeutic interventions, help pupils to understand the context and meaning of behaviour.
 This combined approach helps pupils to build better coping strategies and positive emotional control.

-Our SEN teachers work side-by-side with a highly experienced therapy team that includes Psychology, Speech and Language, Occupational Therapy, Drama and Play Therapy.
+Our SEN teachers work side-by-side with a highly experienced therapy team that includes Psychology, Speech and Language, Occupational Therapy.
 This Enhanced Curriculum (joint therapy and education) creates a healing environment.
 All our staff are trained to help pupils identify, understand, accept and know feelings to achieve improved emotional regulation and wellbeing.

 Our pupils access a broad curriculum to maximise their opportunities to achieve nationally accredited qualifications.
 We provide an exciting, interactive, and engaging technology-led curriculum, where all aspects of the curriculum are underpinned by high quality and readily available resources and technology.
 Our teaching and learning focus ensures that children are offered a range of learning experiences which are challenging, real life and meaningful.
 With hands-on projects and group learning, teachers show pupils how to apply life-long skills, such as collaborating with a team, interpreting data, and presenting persuasive arguments.
 With guidance and feedback from highly experienced teachers, pupils select goals, adjust strategies, know when to seek help and reflect on their progress.